SoftwareAG/c8y-docs/content/users-guide/administration-bundle/configuring-single-sign-on.md

 #### Global logout feature (available for Keycloak in version 12.0.0 and higher)

 Integration with Keycloak allows administrators to use a global logout feature based on OpenId Connect.
-An event from the Keycloak authorization server is sent to all applications (including the {{< product-c8y-iot >}} platform) with a logout token that is verified in the same way as the token used in the login process.
-This feature allows ending sessions on both sides, applications and Keycloak, for the particular user.
+An event from the Keycloak authorization server is sent to all web apps (including the {{< product-c8y-iot >}} platform) with a logout token that is verified in the same way as the token used in the login process.
+This feature allows ending sessions on both sides, web apps and Keycloak, for the particular user.

 To configure the global logout feature follow these steps: